 (Disclosure: Some of the links below may be affiliate links)

 If you read financial news or finance blogs, you have heard (a lot) about cryptocurrencies and especially Bitcoin.
 You probably have read some success stories where people made a fortune investing in one cryptocurrency.
 You also probably have read stories where people have lost a fortune with them.
-But what is a cryptocurrency?
+But what is cryptocurrency?
 And how do they work?

-In this post, I will answer these questions for you.
+In this article, I will answer these questions for you.
 It could be interesting to know precisely how they work.
 You probably have heard of the words blockchain, miner, or even hash function.
 We will see how they come into play for cryptocurrencies.

-I will not cover the investment quality of cryptocurrencies in this post.
+I will not cover the investment quality of cryptocurrencies in this article.
 I plan to discuss that in another post.
 Finally, in a later post, I will also discuss the history of cryptocurrencies since their creation.

 This article talks about the central model of cryptocurrencies, primarily based on early technology and Bitcoin.
 Over time, some cryptocurrencies have become more complicated.